Troubleshooters: South Jersey drivers say E-ZPass defect resulted in big fines

 "Basically that's the thoroughfare for anyone if you're going to Atlantic City, New York, Philadelphia," said Judith Coles, also of Sicklerville.
 "For years, I've used that toll.
 I did not get any notices, not one notice."

-But for the past many months the violation notices kept coming, one after another and another.
-In fact, Cole received five notices in just one day.
+But for the past many months, the violation notices kept coming, one after another and another.
+In fact, Coles received five notices in just one day.

 "This is just some of them.
 I have tons of them," she said.